Hit And Run At Orland Square Mall Leaves 1 Teacher Dead, Another Seriously Injured

-CHICAGO (CBS)– A teacher died after she and a friend were hit by a car in a parking lot near Orland Square Mall after a Christmas party.
+CHICAGO (CBS)– A teacher died after she and a friend were hit by a car in a parking lot Wednesday night near Orland Square Mall after a Christmas party.

 The chief of Orland Park police say officers responded to the scene, just after 8 p.m. after a witness called 9-1-1.